 Berkshire County's water comes from six sources across 382 sites with future water demand calculated based on state projections of Residential and Non-Residential Use.
 Resiliency thus means ensuring a safe, clean, and steady supply of water to support the increased population and economic activity (industrial and commercial) the region seeks to cultivate.
-Figure 14 documents the potential risks to that water supply across Western Massachusetts as documented by the state's Drought Management Task Force.
+Figure 14 documents the potential risks to Western Massachusetts' water supply, as documented by the state's Drought Management Task Force; the region encompasses areas beyond Berkshire County.